 Write with Your Target Market in Mind

-Research Your Competitors
+Research Competitors in Your Area

 - When was the property built?

-- Who built/converted the property?
+- Who built/converted it?

-- What is special about the local area?
+- What makes the local area special?

-Grammar and Spelling
+Ensure Proper Grammar and Spelling

 Make it Scannable

-- ‘Due to the location of this property, it is not suitable for those with poor mobility
+- Due to the location of this property, it is not suitable for those with poor mobility.

-- ‘This property isn’t pet-friendly due to the lack of perimeter fence’
+- This property isn’t pet-friendly due to the lack of a perimeter fence.

-- ‘Guests should bear in mind that the nearest supermarket is a 15-minute drive’
+- Guests should bear in mind that the nearest supermarket is a 15-minute drive.

-- ‘Please consider that there is only one parking space available at the property, although there is a multi-story car park nearby’
+- Please consider that there is only one parking space available at the property, although there is a multi-story car park nearby.

 Include a Call to Action

-- ‘Enquire now to book this property’
+- Enquire now to book this property

-- ‘Get in touch for more information’
+- Get in touch for more information

-- ‘Drop me a message if you have any questions
+- Drop me a message if you have any questions

-Vrbo Headline Examples
+Captivating Vrbo Headline Examples

-- ‘Eclectic Beach House *Perfect for Families* w/Games Room & Garden’
+- Eclectic Beach House *Perfect for Families* w/Games Room & Garden

-- ‘Chic Townhouse in City Centre – Pet-Friendly & Recently Renovated’
+- Chic Townhouse in City Centre – Pet-Friendly & Recently Renovated

-- ‘Characterful Victorian Manor on River for Large Groups & Families’
+- Characterful Victorian Manor on River for Large Groups & Families

-- Is your listing optimized?
+Is your Vrbo listing optimized?